juareznasato/vuetify-simple-date/README.md

-# vuetify-date
+# vuetify-simple-date

-If you use Vuejs with Vuetify and need a component to input dates and return milliseconds.
-It can help you.
+If you use Vuejs with Vuetify and need a component to input mask dates working in milliseconds.
+Maybe it can help you.

 input: